CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 Must maintain current NBCRNA certification

+In context.
 Indiana does not require general CE for RN license renewal.
-Compared to neighboring states, Illinois requires 20 hours, while Michigan requires 25 hours.
+Compared with neighbors, Illinois requires 20 hours, while Michigan requires 25 hours.
 As a Nurse Licensure Compact state, Indiana allows nurses to practice across state lines with a multistate license.

-Be prepared if Indiana audits your CE compliance.
+Be ready if Indiana audits your CE compliance.

 (317) 234-2043